Welshy92/everyday-legends/README.md

 ### **Imagery**

 [Cloudinary]() was used as an external image hosting site, which is required due to the ephemeral system used with Heroku apps, which would cause all images to be lost if the app has to be rebuilt for any reason.

+[Riot Developer Portal](https://developer.riotgames.com/docs/lol) - The positional icons used to display the champion role or position in the user post were downloaded from an official Riot Games source.

 ### **Wireframes**